Home Lessons Tutorials Links Books About Us Site Map

 He was one of two or three Presidents born in North Carolina.
 (Historians aren't sure if Andrew Jackson was born in North or South Carolina.)

 He never attended school.
-He taught himself to read after his friends in a tailor shop taught him the letters of the alphabet.
+He taught himself to read after a costumer at the tailor shop taught him the letters of the alphabet.
+He never went to school.
+He later became an avid reader.

 Andrew Johnson married Eliza McCardle when he was 18 years and 127 days old.
 He was the youngest of all President to marry.
 His wife was 16 years and 213 days old when they were married.